WeTransfer/WeTransfer-Swift-SDK/README.md

 ]
 ```

-**Note:** Running `swift test` doesn't work currently as Swift packages can't have resources in their test targets.
+**Note:** Running `swift test` doesn’t work currently as Swift packages can’t have resources in their test targets.

 ### Cocoapods